jadijadi/lpic1book/content/1013_change_runlevels_and_shutdown_or_reboot_system.md

 ## Stopping the system

 The preferred method to shut down or reboot the system is to use the `shutdown` command, which first sends a warning message to all logged-in users and blocks any further logins.
 It then signals init to switch runlevels.
 The init process then sends all running processes a SIGTERM signal, giving them a chance to save data or otherwise properly terminate.
-After 5 seconds, or another delay if specified, init sends a SIGKILL signal to forcibly end each remaining process.
+After 5 seconds or another delay, if specified, init sends a SIGKILL signal to forcibly end each remaining process.

-* default is 5 seconds delay and then going to runlevel 1
+* Default is 5 seconds delay and then going to runlevel 1
 * -h will halt the system
 * -r will reboot the system
 * time is hh:mm or n \(minutes\) or now
-* whatever you add, will be broadcasted to logged in users using the `wall` command
+* whatever you add, will be broadcasted to logged-in users using the `wall` command
 * if the command is running, ctrl+c or the "shutdown -c" will cancel it

 ```text
 shutdown -r 60 Reloading updated kernel
 ```

-for more advance users:
+for more advanced users:

 * -t60 will delay 60 seconds between SIGTERM and SIGKILL
-* if you cancel a shutdown, users wont get the news! you can use "wall" command to tell them that the shutdown is canceled
+* if you cancel a shutdown, users won't get the news! you can use "wall" command to tell them that the shutdown is canceled

-### Halt, reboot and poweroff
+### Halt, reboot, and poweroff

 * The `halt` command halts the system.
 * The `poweroff` command halts the system and then attempts to power it off.
 * The `reboot` command halts the system and then reboots it.

-> On most distros, these are symbolicl links to the systemctl utility
+> On most distros, these are symbolic links to the systemctl utility

 ### Advanced Configuration and Power Interface (ACPI)
-ACPI provides an open standard that operating systems can use to discover and configure computer hardware components, to perform power management (e.g. putting unused hardware components to sleep), to perform auto configuration (e.g. Plug and Play and hot swapping), and to perform status monitoring.
+ACPI provides an open standard that operating systems can use to discover and configure computer hardware components, perform power management (e.g. putting unused hardware components to sleep), perform auto-configuration (e.g. Plug and Play, and hot-swapping), and perform status monitoring.

-This subsystem lets OS commands (like shutdown) to send signals to the computer which result in powering down of the whole PC.
-In older times we used to have these mechanical keyboards to do a *real* power down after the OS has done its own shutdown and told us that "is is not safe to power down your computer".
+This subsystem lets OS commands (like shutdown) send signals to the computer which results in powering down of the whole PC.
+In older times we used to have these mechanical keyboards to do a *real* power down after the OS has done its shutdown and told us that "it is not safe to power down your computer".

 ![](/images/vintage_poweroff.jpeg)

 ## Notifying users
 It is good to be informed!
-Speically if the system is going down; specially on a shared server.
-Linux have different tools for system admins to notify their users:
+Especially if the system is going down; especially on a shared server.
+Linux has different tools for system admins to notify their users:

 - `wall`.
-Sending *wall messages* to logged in users
+Sending *wall messages* to logged-in users
 - `/etc/issue`.
 Text to be displayed on the tty terminal logins (before login)
 - `/etc/issue.net`.
 Text to be displayed on the remote terminal logins (before login)
 - `/etc/motd`: Message of the day (after login).
 Some companies add "Do not enter if you are not allowed" texts here for legal reasons.
 - `mesg` command controls if you want to get wall messages on not.
 You can do `mesg n` and `who -T` will show mesg status.
-Note that `shutdown` wall messages do not respects the `mesg` status
+Note that `shutdown` wall messages do not respect the `mesg` status

-> systemctl sends wall messages for emergency, halt, power-off, reboot and rescue
+> systemctl sends wall messages for emergency, halt, power-off, reboot, and rescue